-- 10 week intervention programmes focusing on dyslexia, English (offered in the English Department), mathematics (offered within the Mathematics Department), speech and language, reading, social skills support and anger management, which will be evaluated at the start and end of each programme for each student - Withdrawal from one option at KS4 - Withdrawal from 2 tutor times for extra literacy support - Homework Club for students to attend and access support for completing homework, including computers for internet research and presentation
+- 10 week intervention programmes focusing on dyslexia, English (offered in the English Department), mathematics (offered within the Mathematics Department), speech and language, reading, social skills support and anger management, which will be evaluated at the start and end of each programme for each student. - Withdrawal from one option at KS4. - Evidence suggests that certain literacy interventions for spelling and reading are more effective when conducted at more frequent but shorter period of time.
+Pupils will therefore be withdrawn from tutor times for 15-minute sessions on a regular basis (the frequency will depend on needs of individuals). - Homework Club for students to attend and access support for completing homework.